fanoframework/fanoframework.github.io/utilities/using-loggers/index.md

 There are times when developers need to log something to keep track of things, e.g, what went wrong (a.k.a error logs), auditing purpose and so on.

-Fano Framework provides logging mechanism thorough `ILogger` interface.
+Fano Framework provides logging mechanism through `ILogger` interface.
 This interface exposes several methods:

 - `log()` to log messages in any levels.
 - `emergency()` to log emergency messages.